nivedh77/KANPEELI/README.md

 This unacceptable lack of information has left millions of people living in uncertainty.

-KANNPEELI exists to fix this extremely serious problem.
+KANPEELI exists to fix this extremely serious problem.

 ---

 #  The Solution (that nobody asked for)

-KANNPEELI uses computer vision to scan your eyes, isolate the ocular region, estimate/count eyelashes, and generate an unnecessarily detailed report.
+KANPEELI uses computer vision to scan your eyes, isolate the ocular region, estimate/count eyelashes, and generate an unnecessarily detailed report.

 The system calculates completely legitimate-sounding metrics such as: